AmberWilkie/mailmyweek/README.md

 A simple app that would log you into Google, grab your Google calendars.
 You'd select which calendars you want to include, then it emails you once a week on Sunday afternoon (or whenever) to tell you what's going on that week.

 ### What I've got so far
-I worked on this for most of a Saturday, Dec.
+I worked on this for most of Saturday, Dec.
 17, 2016.
-I:
 - Scaffolded the app and set up databases
 - Added Devise user authentication and User model
 - Configured oauth login with Google
-- Connected with the GCal API - extracing a list of calendars and a list of events for one particular calendar - depending on who is logged into with Google oauth.
+- Connected with the GCal API - extracting a list of calendars and a list of events for one particular calendar - depending on who is logged into with Google oauth.
 Displayed that data on a page.

 ### To Do
 - Set up ActionMailer.
 I might have gotten most of the way (I am seeing the html format and to/from in the logs) but I think ActionMailer won't actually send anything in test/development.